 There are no issues.
 There is a lot of talk about the Constitution but, really, are there judges out there running on an anti-Constitution platform?
-He also wants and new courthouse, and he was in private practice.
-Most of the page is devoted to the serious criminal/police cases he has handled.
-A great resume but not exactly an explanation of the issues.
+He also wants a new courthouse, and he was in private practice.
+We devote most of this page to the serious criminal/police cases he has handled.
+A great resume, but not exactly an explanation of the issues.

-There is, however, a quote from Thomas Jefferson about blessing of judicial elections and a bit of a lecture for those of us who oppose judicial elections in Maryland:
+There is, however, a quote from Thomas Jefferson about the blessing of judicial elections and a bit of a lecture for those of us who oppose judicial elections in Maryland:

 Those who favor a purely appointed system of judges believe citizens are too dull to manage their own lives without government’s direction, and are unqualified to select those who would sit in judgement of them.

 I think this populist argument is the best arrow in the quiver of judicial elections.
 But it is weak.
-I certainly don’t think opposing local judicial elections is a sign off on the idea that citizens are too dull to manage their own lives with government direction.
+I don’t think opposing local judicial elections is a sign off on the idea that citizens are too dull to manage their own lives with government direction.
 In fact, the connection of the two is – respectfully (hey, particularly respectfully if Ahlers wins!) – intellectually lazy.
 I can favor having police officers without being in favor of a Gestapo.
 I can favor taxes without being in favor of socialism.
 I can favor Joe Flacco without calling him a top ten NFL quarterback.

 No one agrees that we should select every governmental position?
 Should we vote on who should be the Howard County Chief of Police?
 How about the Superintendent of Schools?
 Are we so lazy that we don’t care who can arrest us and who teaches our children?